RocketCommunicationsInc/astro-components/src/components/rux-modal/README.md

 ### Event Listener

-When closed, the Dialog Box Web Component will emit a message using the `'modal-event'` event name and a detail message of `confirm` with a value of `true` (confirm) or `false` (deny) depending on whether the user clicks the confirm or deny button.
+When closed, the Dialog Box Web Component will emit a message using the `'modalClosed'` event name and a detail message of `confirm` with a value of `true` (confirm) or `false` (deny) depending on whether the user clicks the confirm or deny button.

 ## Revision History